theforestvn88/p2p_streams_channel/README.md

 Connected
 =========

-After client-user connected to the host-user, all of them will disconnected to the signaling server (in order to save memory and other things), only the host-user keep connect to Rails server.
+After a client-user connected to the host-user, it'll be disconnected to the signaling server (in order to save memory).
+Only the host-user keep connect to Rails server.
 In case you want keep client connection, you could set params `keepCableConnection: true` to the p2p-frame.

 client-user1 ----X disconnect from -----> Rails server Action cable